Particle Output Data

 Ensemble Statistics and Reduced Data

 M-Star produces reduced statistical outputs that summarize ensemble averaged particle properties over time.
-Ensemble statistics include things like total particle count, mean particle diameter, total interfacial area, etc. This data is saved as ASCII text files at the statistics output frequency.
+These statistics include quantities such as total particle count, mean particle diameter, and total interfacial area.
+They also include ensemble-total quantities such as the volumetric mass transfer coefficient (\(kLa\)) and total heat transfer rate.
+This data is written to ASCII text files at the Statistics Output Write Interval.

 Particle-Resolved Data